OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 </div>

-It is also interesting to look at the variable importance to see which covariates are most important for modeling:
+It is also interesting to look at the variable importance to see which covariates are most important for modeling SOC:

 ```r